Ad

 Detailed Comparison

 Appwrite appears to have several advantages over Stormkit, particularly in popularity, maturity and licensing.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Appwrite wins